 Test a batch of p-values using the Benjamini-Yekutieli procedure.

-The BY procedure provides FDR control under arbitrary dependence among p-values by using harmonic weights in the rejection threshold calculation.
-This method adapts the static BY procedure to the online batching framework.
+The BY procedure uses harmonic weights in the rejection threshold calculation.
+This method adapts the static BY procedure to the online batching framework as a conservative extension.

 The algorithm: 1.
 Calculates adaptive alpha level for the current batch 2.
 Applies the BY procedure with harmonic correction 3.
 Updates statistics for future batch calculations 4.
-Computes R⁺ for inter-batch dependency handling
+Computes R+ for inter-batch accounting

 Parameters: